• Skip to primary navigation

 • Slice the bacon into strips.
 Again, personal preference on size.
 If you want big chunks of bacon or smaller pieces throughout, it's your call.

-• In the pan, pour just enough olive oil to cover the bottom of your dutch oven or large pot and put on medium heat.
+• In the pan, pour just enough olive oil to cover the bottom of your Sauteeing bacon for chili

-• Next, incorporate the Italian sausage and ground beef to the pan.
+• Next, add the Italian sausage and ground beef to the pan.
 Try not to go crazy chopping it into a million small pieces as it will release too much moisture into the pan too quickly and your meat will steam instead of brown.
 Browning = Flavor.

 • Add garlic and cook 1-2 more minutes but don't let it burn!